isomerpages/mlaw-corp/news/speeches/_posts/2024-03-06-post-Opening Address by Minister for Culture, Community and Youth  at GeoConnect Asia 2024.md

 ---
-title: Opening Address by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC at GeoConnect Asia 2024
+title: Opening Address by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC at Geo Connect Asia 2024
 permalink: /news/speeches/2m-opening-address-geoconnect-asia-2024/
 date: 2024-03-06
 layout: post